 The Basel Committee on Banking Supervision introduced the Basel II framework (Basel II) for calculating how much capital all banks and building societies must hold to protect their members, depositors and shareholders.
 The EU Capital Requirements Directive (CRD) is the means by which Basel II was implemented in the EU at the beginning of 2007.
-In the UK, it has been implemented by our regulator, the Financial Services Authority (FSA).
+In the UK it was implemented by our regulator the Financial Services Authority (FSA), now the Prudential Regulation Authority (PRA).